-In this blog post we discussed the pros and cons of deploying Redpanda in a high availability topology within a single data center or availability zone.
-We explored how this looks across AWS, Microsoft Azure and GCP and looked at how this can be configured with Terraform.
+In this blog post, we discussed the pros and cons of deploying Redpanda in a high-availability topology within a single data center or availability zone.
+We explored how this looks across AWS, Microsoft Azure, and GCP and looked at how this can be configured with Terraform.
 We also discussed the settings required to enable this within Redpanda and looked at how Ansible can be used to provision a cluster with rack awareness.

 Finally, we ran an end-to-end example of provisioning a highly available Redpanda Cluster.

+For the final part of this series, we’ll explore creating highly available clusters across availability zones and regions.
 In the meantime, join the Redpanda Community on Slack to ask your HA deployment questions, or to request coverage of other HA-related features.

 Let's keep in touch